bhatti/formicary/public/docs/readme.md

 The formicary uses an object-store for persisting or staging intermediate or final artifacts from the tasks, which can be used by other tasks as input for their work.
 This allows building stages of tasks using *Pipes and Filter* pattern, where artifacts and variables can be passed from one task to another so that output of a task can be used as input of another task.
+The main use-cases for formicary include:
+- Processing directed acyclic graphs
+- Batch jobs such as ETL or other offline processing
+- Scheduled batch processing such as clearing, settlement, etc
+- Data Pipelines such as processing large size data in background
+- CI/CD Pipeline for building, testing and deploying code
+- Automation for building a workflow of tasks that have complex dependencies and can interact with a variety of protocols

 ## Features: